jh-hartley/aida-facet-inference/docs/02_setup_and_configuration/01_environment_variables.md

 # Environment Variables Reference

-This document provides a comprehensive reference for all environment variables used in the AIDA Facet Inference project.
-Use this as a guide when configuring your `.env` file.
+This document provides a comprehensive reference for all environment variables used in the project

 ## API Configuration
 - **API_HOST**: Host for the API server.
 Default is `0.0.0.0` (all interfaces).
 Set to `127.0.0.1` for local-only access.